 Everyone needs a simple, no fail recipe for slow cooked beef!
-ABK’s slow cooked beef is a perfect filling for sandwiches, tacos, enchiladas or any other dish calling for tender cooked beef.
+Slow Cooked Beef with Apple Cider BBQ Sauce & Pickled Purple Cabbage is a perfect filling for sandwiches, tacos, enchiladas or any other dish calling for tender cooked beef.
 No need to brown before throwing in the slow cooker.
 All you’ll need is beef, seasonings and a little water!

 For years, I experimented trying to get just the right formula for fork tender, fall apart beef roasts.
 I used beef broth, water, gravy mixes, soups, vegetables, you name it, I tried it.
 One time, the roast would turn out just right, the other, dry or overcooked.
 I wanted to find a fail proof way to cook beef for recipes such as tacos, enchiladas or simply to smother with bbq sauce and eat on a big soft bun!
 I have an amazing recipe for Family Favorite Pot Roast, but it’s geared toward a roast made with cooked veggies and served with mashed potatoes and gravy.
 This recipe is more of a stand alone method to cook beef when you just want to get the roast in the pot and not have to mess with a lot of prep or additional ingredients.
 Simple, basic slow cooked beef!